pytorch/pytorch/docs/source/sparse.rst

 +++++++++++++++++++++++++

-Sparse Compressed Tensors represents a class of sparse tensors that have a common feature of compressing the indices of certain dimension using an encoding that enables certain optimizations on linear algebra kernels of sparse compressed tensors.
+Sparse Compressed Tensors represents a class of sparse tensors that have a common feature of compressing the indices of a certain dimension using an encoding that enables certain optimizations on linear algebra kernels of sparse compressed tensors.
 This encoding is based on the `Compressed Sparse Row (CSR)`__ format that PyTorch sparse compressed